imapex/CHROnIC_Bus/README.md

 Contributors - Josh Anderson, Chad Peterson, Loy Evans

 ###This repo is for the following service:
-Bus - This microservice is designed to accept and distribute jobs from a queue.
+Bus - This microservice is designed to accept and distribute messages from a queue.
 Not designed to be an especially feature rich message bus, but created for a specific purpose - to asynchronously send/receive messages via HTTP REST API.
 This bus is designed to sit in a public infrastructure and be reachable from environments that sit behind a HTTP Proxy server, with limited outbound connectivity.

 ###This repo includes the following resources:
 **Repo Information**